oscarbyrne/sssDET/README.md

 ## To run tests
 `sudo make e2e/run`

-## To do
+## Fix me
 - allow to build juice-shop/Docker directly for test harness
 - reduce permissions on results bind mount
-- figure out why PageObject.properties are returning None
+- figure out why PageObject.property is returning None

+## To do
+- switch over to playwright style asserts
 - logging
+- playwright REPL with POs
 - linting for POs
+- could use some tests for orchestration
+- add tooling unit tests where appropriate
+- report results to a test management system
+- roll into CI
 - POs generation from yaml files
-- playwright REPL
 - stress testing via locust.io